jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Keyword confidences = position size
 - Test for multiple other alt coins (done)
 	- For a previously untraded coin (done)
-- Work out the amount to buy for each alt
+- Work out the amount to buy for each alt (done)
-	- Find a reasonable amount to trade based of previous exchange rates in £/$
+	- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
-	- Keep a list of exchange rates in memory or in text file and update a a certain freq / at the start
+	- Keep a list of exchange rates in memory or in text file and update a a certain freq / at the start (done)
 - Implement for any previously untraded alt coin if listed on Binance or Kraken
+	- Binance (done)
+	- Kraken
 - Implement more sell options
 	- Specified % gain
 	- Limit order at a price target